Nevin1901/erlog/README.md

 ## Erlog

 Erlog is a simple lightweight logging platform.
-Erlog lets you add logging to your code without worrying about a whole other product.
+Erlog lets you add logging to your code without worrying about logging.

 ## Running